Finding an Installer

 A good installer knows not to start work or take payment before your official selection, and can move quickly once you confirm so you meet your deadline.

 We connect Oklahoma homeowners with licensed local installers who build to FEMA P-320 and ICC-500 and know the SoonerSafe process.
-Tell us your zip code and what you are looking for, and we will match you with one in your area for a free consultation.
-There is no cost to be matched and no obligation.
+Tell us your city and what you are looking for, and we will send your request to one in your area for a free consultation.
+There is no cost for the referral and no obligation.

 Common Questions